Alfresco/alfresco-ng2-components/.devcontainer/README.md

   installed).
 This enables the actual signing operation via the host agent.
 - Your host **SSH agent** is forwarded, so `git push` over SSH uses your host keys.

-**Important**: VS Code forwards the host agent socket but does **not** automatically copy your host GPG public keyring into the container.
-GPG requires both a public key entry in the container's local keyring (to select the key) and the forwarded agent (to perform the signing).
-Without the public key, `gpg --clearsign` fails with `No secret key` even though the host agent connection is active.
+By default this devcontainer bind-mounts the host public keyring file (`${localEnv:HOME}/.gnupg/pubring.kbx`) into the container at `/home/node/.gnupg/pubring.kbx` (read-only), so you do not need to export/import the public key on each rebuild.

+The host `gpg-agent` forwarding is still required for actual signing operations.

 ### One-time host setup